 E-cigarettes may not discolor teeth to the same degree, but they still contain nicotine which becomes yellow when it mixes with oxygen.

 Besides smoking stains on teeth, there are other oral health problems associated with smoking, too.
 For example, nicotine causes gums to recede and can lead to gingivitis and periodontitis.

 If you notice a yellow buildup on your teeth, it's probably plaque or tartar.
 Plaque forms when bacteria from food and drink particles aren't cleaned properly from your teeth.
 Over time, plaque hardens to form tartar, which can only be removed by a dentist or hygienist.

 It shouldn't come as a big surprise that the things you put into your mouth have an effect on the color of your teeth.
-If your teeth are stained yellow, it might be because of foods such as these:
+If your teeth aren't white, you may be suffering from:

 There are other foods and drinks which, although they don't cause staining themselves, contain acids that eat away at your tooth enamel.
 This reduces the ‘whiteness' of your teeth and also leaves them more susceptible to staining.
 Watch out for:

 - Fizzy drinks (heavily colored ones can also cause stains)

 - Citrus fruits and juices

 - Artificial sweeteners